modulexcite/testharness.js/docs/api.md

 In general the use of timeouts in tests is discouraged because this is an observed source of instability in real tests when run on CI infrastructure.
-In particular if a test should fail when something doesn't happen it is good practice to simply let the test run to the full timeout rather than trying to guess an appropriate shorter timeout to use.
+In particular if a test should fail when something doesn't happen, it is good practice to simply let the test run to the full timeout rather than trying to guess an appropriate shorter timeout to use.

-In other cases it may be necessary to use a timeout (e.g. for a test that only passes if some event is *not* fired.
+In other cases it may be necessary to use a timeout (e.g., for a test that only passes if some event is *not* fired).
 In this case it is *not* permitted to use the standard `setTimeout` function.
 Instead one must use the `step_timeout` function: